 Van Location and Keys Pick Up

-The club vans are parked near the Interislander ferry terminal.
-The club Transport officer will give you directions.
+The Transport officer will give you directions to where the van is parked.
 The keys must be collected from the club gear room on the Wednesday night prior to your trip.

 Van at the Road End

-The club vans have snow chains.
+The club van has snow chains.
 These will often be required during winter, especially going up to the club lodge on Mt Ruapehu.
 Familiarise yourself with fitting the chains by watching this video.

 Paying for Diesel

-Pay for diesel and any other van related purchases using the Fleetcard.
+Pay for diesel and any other van related purchases and email your receipts to the Treasurer for a refund.

 In Case of Breakdown